-Luis Di Matteo was born in 1934.
+Luis Di Matteo was born on May 10, 1934.
 He began learning bandoneon as

 as a child and autodidact and completed later his musical education at the